PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Closed
 ~~~~~~
-- **Dictionary description:** A tighter handshape
+- **Dictionary description:** "A tighter handshape"
-- **Generic description:** Closed may refer to decreased abduction between fingers and/or thumb compared to the base handshape, including complete adduction and contact."
+- **Generic description:** Closed may refer to decreased abduction between fingers and/or thumb compared to the base handshape, including complete adduction and contact.
 - **SLP coding description:** Coding dependent on baseline handshape.
 For example: baseline “W”  to “closed-W” involves abduction values between fingers 1 & 2 and 2 & 3 to change from { to =, whereas baseline “X” to “closed-X” involves a change in thumb-finger contact but the finger positions are not modified.
 - **Prototypical coding:** N/A